kubi-zone/kubi.zone/website/content/docs/custom-resources/zone.md

 +++
 title = "Zone"
-description = "A Zone represents a logical grouping of independent DNSRecords" date = 2023-08-16T13:53:00+02:00 updated= 2023-08-16T13:53:00+02:00 draft = false
+description = "A Zone represents a logical grouping of DNSRecords and sub-zones." date = 2023-08-16T13:53:00+02:00 updated= 2023-08-16T13:53:00+02:00 draft = false